Swimming: Ellison gold, Crooks double bronze lead 6-medal run on day two of CARIFTA Championships

 Artistic Swimming

-Caymanite Synchro made it’s long awaited debut at the 218 CARIFTA Championships Sunday, scoring top five finishes from captain Jade Barnes and Helena Frawley in the 15-18 age group, as well as a 7th place finish from Amber Barnes in a field of 21 swimmers.
+Caymanite Synchro made it’s long awaited debut at the 2018 CARIFTA Championships Sunday, scoring a top five finish from captain Jade Barnes in the 15-18 age group, as well as a 7th place finish from Amber Barnes in a field of 21 swimmers ages 13-15.

 Ages 13-15